kyra-rk/nlp-prompt-engineering/README.md

-# LLM-Sentiment
+# LLM-Prompt-Engineering

-This repo contains the data and code for our paper "[Sentiment Analysis in the Era of Large Language Models: A Reality Check](https://arxiv.org/abs/2305.15005)".
+This repo contains the data and code for our paper "Comparing Prompt Engineering Techniques".

+## TODO clean up this section!!
 ## Usage
 0. fill in your OpenAI api key in the bash files under `script` folder.
 For example:
 ```